 Uses of Stability chambers

 Stability chambers provide precise temperatures with or without humidity to determine the decay of a product over a period of time under such conditions.
 These tests help to determine the shelf life and storage conditions for products in the biomedical, pharmaceutical and biotechnology industries.
-They also serve to determine the packaging parameters needed for safe transportation during transit from production center to retail markets.
+They also serve to determine the packaging parameters needed for safe transportation during transit from the production centre to retail markets.
 In pharmaceutical drug testing, stability chambers help to test products under photolysis and oxidative stress conditions.

 Types of Stability chambers